Deep, structural, lasting change

 Hayes became director in 2019: “My term has been largely dominated by George Floyd and COVID.”
 Both underlined the deadly nature of structural racism in the US—and the urgent need for the work of RIDGS scholars.
 “Our scholarship has been about these kinds of systemic oppressions and injustices all along,” and in 2020, “we were inundated with requests for emergency teach-ins, events, media [interviews].

 “There’s a need for continuous support and amplification of the very careful scholarship our faculty and our grad students have been doing since long before George Floyd’s murder,” Hayes says.

 Keith Mayes, incoming director of RIDGS, echoes that.
 “The units comprising RIDGS haven’t always enjoyed a level of support matching the relevance of their work,” he says.

 RIDGS helped “create a community of like-minded faculty who often found themselves isolated or marginalized,” Mayes says.
 “And it’s transcended our individual units, in terms of visibility and [resources], allowing us to create work that we couldn’t create on our own.
 I want to grow that visibility and influence.”

 RIDGS faculty and students strive to embody the equity their research seeks to promote, Hayes says.
 When COVID exploded last year, “our critical race and ethnic studies graduate student group collected signatures voicing their concerns about support for the most vulnerable graduate students across the University.
 Faculty too; when it came to pay cuts, we explored ‘how can we do this in the most equitable way possible?’”

-They’re excited about the new Ruby Pernell Fund for Faculty Retention, funded through a grant from the Tides Foundation, which aims to support faculty of color in CLA.
+They’re excited about the new Ruby Pernell Fund for Faculty Retention, funded through a grant from the Tides Foundation, which aims to support faculty engaged in RIDGS-oriented work.